openreasoner/openreasoner.github.io/docs/usage/prm.md

 From the logits of the positive and negative tokens in the position, we apply softmax and use the score of the `+` token as the prediction result (retrieved by `preprocess_logits_for_metrics()` in `prm/supervise/evaluate.py `).

-One we either evaluate or train through:
+Then we can either evaluate or train through:
 ```python
 # Initialize the Trainer
 trainer = Trainer(